Mel Woods

-Melanie Woods (born 1994) is a Scottish teacher and wheelchair racer who competed at the postponed 2020 Summer Paralympics in Tokyo.
+Melanie Woods (born 12 August 1994) is a Scottish teacher and wheelchair racer who competed at the postponed 2020 Summer Paralympics in Tokyo.
 She was fifth in the 800m (T54).

 Life

 Woods was born in about 1994 and she was interested in cycling, the gym and horse riding.
 She came to notice after an accident in 2018.
 She was working as a PE teacher in Glasgow and while she was out on her bike in Inverness a car drove into her.
 When the ambulance arrived she was face down and she said she knew that her lower body was out of her control.
 Her pelvis and back was broken and one leg was broken three times and without its skin.

 Woods was paralysed below the waist.
 She spent her recovery in the spinal unit of Queen Elizabeth University Hospital in Glasgow.
 During her recovery she watched the paralympics and she decided that she would try to compete.
 She found the paralympians dedication an inspiration and a motivation.
 She tried wheelchair tennis and swimming and even travelled abroad to ski, but it was wheelchair racing that she took as her sport.
 She joined the Red Star Athletics Club in Glasgow where she trains everyday with her own coach and with Sammi Kinghorn as a training partner.
-She competed at the Inter-Spinal Unit Games in 2019 and then with the aid of charity she bought her own racing wheelchair and very light carbon fibre wheels.